Neil Peart is the most popular drummer today. When it comes to voting in Modern Drummer or Drummerworld - Neil Peart is always the No. 1.

 Peart is known for his creative and intricate drum parts and extensive drum solos that delight both drummers and non-drummers alike.
 He's won many reader's poll awards from Modern Drummer, including 12 consecutive "best recorded performance" awards.
 In 1996, Peart became an Officer of The Order of Canada, the highest civilian decoration in Canada.

 In addition to his job as a musician, Peart has written four non-fiction books, The Masked Rider, Ghost Rider, Traveling Music: The Soundtrack to My Life and Times, and Roadshow : Landscape With Drums: A Concert Tour by Motorcycle.
 Ghost Rider was nominated for a Canadian Literary award in 2003.
 He has also written many articles for Modern Drummer and other magazines.
-In all, his books have sold over 100,000 copies.

 In his spare time, Peart rides BMW motorcycles, drives fast cars, snowshoes, bird watches, and hikes.
 His favorite drink after a concert or a long day on the road is The Macallan.